WHEN: Saturday, December 16, 2017 8:00 AM

-EARLY START: This year I will offer a 7:00 AM early start and so you have 8 hours to complete a marathon or 50K .
+EARLY START: Just like last year I will offer a 7:00 AM early start and so you have 8 hours to complete a marathon or 50K .
 (Early Starter is for runners needing 6+ hours only and if you finish it under 6 hours your official finish time will be 6:00.

-CUT-OFF @ MILE-21.55: Both the 50K and Marathon will start at the same time at 8am.
+CUT-OFF @ MILE-21.55 for 50K: Both the 50K and Marathon will start at the same time at 8am.
 If you are concerned about being slower and finishing late, I suggest signing up for the marathon instead of the 50K.
 Please consider not keeping the volunteers and myself out in the cold winter weather.
-You must reach mile-21.55 @ 12:30PM, so you can continue to your 50K and also you have to be looking pretty good to continue.
+You must reach mile-21.55 @ 12:25PM for 50K, so you can continue to your 50K course and also you have to be looking pretty good to continue.

-SWAG: This year, registrants will get a running Beanie to add to your Pigtails collection!
-The first 150 runners will get a Beanie.
+SWAG: This year, registrants will get a running ?????? to add to your Pigtails collection!
+The first 150 runners will get a ??????.
 Volunteers will get one too.

 FOOD BANKS: Also, I am requesting food donations for the Maple Valley Food Bank and Federal Way Multi-Service Center (Food Bank).
 Please bring 2-3 items and have at least one item be chicken noodle soup or butternut squash soup so that we can warm ourselves up at the finish.

-REGISTRATION: $40.00 for the run (plus fees).
-Registration is open until mid-night December 15.
+REGISTRATION: (Plus fees in all pricing) Registration is open until mid-night December 8.
 If you email me after this, you will not get a response.

 NOTE: We do not give refunds or transfer your entry to another runner and NO DAY OF RACE REGISTRATION.